 If you want to get into his vibe, check out a set he did for Mixmag last July, one of the most recent ones online.

 DJ Gear Used

 Felix Da Housecat has made over the years a strong case for digital DJing.
 He fully embraces going digital stating that technology is there to be used and if it makes it possible to be more creative, have more music at hand and basically rock the crowd in a more sophisticated way, it really doesn’t matter what a DJ uses to play.

 In an endorsement video for Native Instruments of a few years ago, he explains why the X1 fits his play style perfectly.
 From controller 4 decks with only two X1’s to launch clips and acapellas in perfect sync, it’s clear that Felix Da Housecat has absolutely no problem to use sync in his performances.
 So much for this not being real djing.

 In order to have a hassle-free setup with Traktor Pro, he combines the X1’s with a Pioneer DJ DJM-900 Nexus, which plug and plays with Traktor.

 It’s a pretty simple setup, but quite effective, since 1 X1 can control 2 Traktor Pro decks, giving him 4 Traktor decks in a compact setup that easily fits in most DJ booths.

-Finally, have a look at an interview Felix Da Houscat gave to Djtechtools.com in 2014, were he discuss his style, his motivation, his ambitions moving forward with his career and his gear choice.
+Finally, have a look at an interview Felix Da Housecat gave to Djtechtools.com in 2014, where he discusses his style, his motivation, his ambitions moving forward with his career and his gear choice.